 *For the sake of clarity, this post is talking about websites that are purely ecommerce and receive a significant number of orders (50+ orders a week or more).

 At its core, WooCommerce uses WordPress’ flexible database structure, which is a great way to rapidly build out data models.
 But it fundamentally fails when it comes to any kind of complicated querying or manipulation of that data.

 The WooCommerce project are addressing this and are moving towards a custom data structure that will scale significantly better; however, it’s hard to asses just how well this will work until it’s completed.

 One risk that still remains, is how third-party developers or WooCommerce addons work with this new data structure.
 Meaning, that using one poorly written plugin has the potential to significantly degrade the overall performance.

 As an example, WooCommerce currently fails to be able to do any kind of reporting.
 We’ve seen first-hand large database clusters being brought down by a store administrator forgetting to set an end date on their report.

-Mixed marketplace and dependency management (Plugins)
+Mixed marketplace and dependency management (Ecommerce plugins)

 One of the perceived benefits of using open source software to a business, is that you can leverage these third party addons to prevent having to write your own.
 This sounds great, but rarely works as well as expected.
 For a number of reasons we consider this a problem;